 Every bike mount is slightly different, and there are lots of variations to consider.
 Some of the key characteristics that differentiate one mount from the next include handlebar diameter, mounting method, smartphone compatibility, durability, design, ease of phone detachment, water resistance, and rough terrain capability.

 Before you purchase, it’s wise to measure the diameter of your handlebars.
-Choose the specific part of the bar where you plan to install your mount and compare your measurement with the specs of the mounts you are considering.
+Choose the specific part of the bar where you plan to install your mount and compare your measurement with the specs of the mount you’re considering.

 Most road and mountain bikes have handlebars with diameters between 0.9 inches and 1.25 inches.